Azure/azure-quickstart-templates/301-expressroute-circuit-vnet-connection/readme.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template creates a VNET, an ExpresRoute Gateway and a connection to a provisioned and enabled ExpressRoute Circuit.
+This template creates a VNET, an ExpresRoute Gateway and a connection to a provisioned and enabled ExpressRoute Circuit with AzurePrivatePeering configured..